LexGridnev/coinmetro-cli/README.md

 ```
     cm auth live                                  // switch to live mode
-    cm auth login <your email> <your password>    // login to update accesss token
+    cm auth login <your email> <your password>    // login to update access token (see Command Reference for full details)
 ```

 Using the cmd module, you can store and chain commands for later use like so: